fractalclone/zephyr-riscv/README.md

 After compilation, `qemu-system-riscv32` shall be found at `/opt/riscv/bin`

 ### Installing the zephyr-SDK
-Install the zephyr-0.9-sdk as follows:
+If you will use the zephyr-0.9-sdk, install it as follows:
 ```sh
 $ chmod +x zephyr-sdk-0.9-setup.run
 $ sudo ./zephyr-sdk-0.9-setup.run